 Oh, Central America, what a land.
 Get a taste of four different countries on an epic Latin adventure that takes in the sights and offers a whole heap of optional activities too.

 Cerro Verde is waiting to be explored.
-Enjoy a full day at leisure in one of El Salvador’s most beautiful national parks – climb a volcano crater or take the plunge in the pristine lake.
+Enjoy a full day at leisure in one of El Salvador’s most beautiful national parks – get up close and personal at a volcano crater or take the plunge in a pristine lake.
 The choice is yours!

 Island life doesn’t get much better than Ometepe in Nicaragua – volcanoes, wildlife-rich rainforest, stunning beaches, ancient rock carvings, and a massive lake are all on your plate.

-Central America likes to keep you on your toes – hike, cycle or zip-line through the steamy cloud forests of Monteverde in Costa Rica and get up close to nature in one of the world’s most incredible landscapes.
+Central America likes to keep you on your toes – hike, cycle or zip-line through the steamy cloud forests of Monteverde in Costa Rica and commune with nature in one of the world’s most incredible landscapes.

 Costa Rica's famous Arenal Volcano in La Fortuna is unbe-lava-ble.
 Go with the flow and let off some stream with hikes, waterfalls, watersports, and hot springs in the shadow of this giant.